-NOG furnished us with the above mentioned average prices in effect on December 31, 2012.
+Northern furnished us with the above mentioned average prices in effect on December 31, 2013.
 These initial SEC hydrocarbon prices were determined using the 12-month average first-day-of-the-month benchmark prices appropriate to the geographic area where the hydrocarbons are sold.
 These benchmark prices are prior to the adjustments for differentials as described herein.
 The table below summarizes the "benchmark prices" and "price reference" used for the geographic area included in the report.
 In certain geographic areas, the price reference and benchmark prices may be defined by contractual arrangements.

-The product prices that were actually used to determine the future gross revenue for each property reflect adjustments to the benchmark prices for gravity, quality, local conditions, and/or distance from market, referred to herein as "differentials."
-The differentials used in the preparation of this report were furnished to us by NOG.
+The product prices that were actually used to determine the future gross revenue for each property reflect adjustments to the benchmark prices for gravity, quality, local conditions, gathering and transportation fees and/or distance from market, referred to herein as "differentials."
+The differentials used in the preparation of this report were furnished to us by Northern.
+The differentials furnished to us were accepted as factual data and reviewed by us for their reasonableness; however, we have not conducted an independent verification of the data used by Northern to determine these differentials.